Public Charge Rule Could Prompt Up to 455,000 California Kids Who Need Care to Leave Medi-Cal

 These estimates mirror national findings published on October 23, 2018, by the California Health Care Foundation.
 Nationwide, 700,000 to 1.7 million children in need of medical attention are likely to leave their state Medicaid or the Children’s Health Insurance Program (CHIP) if the proposed rule is adopted.
 (The California Medicaid program is known as Medi-Cal, and CHIP-eligible children are enrolled in Medi-Cal rather than a separate CHIP program.)

 The “Chilling Effect”

 On October 10, 2018, the Trump administration published a proposed rule change (PDF) in the Federal Register that would increase the likelihood of an immigrant being determined to be a public charge, resulting in the denial of an application for legal permanent residency or entry to the US.
-The proposed rule instructs immigration officials reviewing applications to consider a broadened array of public benefits — including health and nutrition programs such as Medicaid and the Supplemental Nutrition Assistance Program (SNAP) — along with other factors that would disadvantage low- and moderate-income applicants.
+The proposed rule instructs immigration officials reviewing applications to consider a broadened array of public benefits — including health and nutrition programs such as Medicaid and the Supplemental Nutrition Assistance Program (SNAP) — along with other factors that would disadvantage applicants with low and moderate incomes.